Wallacoloo/serde_osc/Readme.md

 Note that Serde_osc does not provide any utilities for *routing* OSC messages (i.e. delivering parsed messages to their respective handler).

+Serde_osc should be considered **beta** software - its interface should not be considered stable.

 ## Usage